Day 1: Arrive Johannesburg, South Africa

 Day 13: Lake Malawi / Lilongwe / Depart

 Today you are transferred to Kaya Mawa airstrip for your air transfer back to Lilongwe.
 Connect with your scheduled flight to Johannesburg and onward flight home.
 (B)

-Land price, per person, double occupancy: From $9995 per person.
+Land price, per person, double occupancy: From US$800 per person per day.
 Internal air: Johannesburg/Livingston & Lilongwe/Johannesburg: $750 per person.